codemeasandwich/JSXTransformer/ReadMe.md

 Setting up **webpack** and **babel** for a **node project** can be complicated, when maybe all you want is to **render some react elements**.

 ### **The Solution**:
-JSXTransformer is a plug-n-play module that will dynamically parse all JSX imports.
+load-jsx is a plug-n-play module that will dynamically parse all JSX imports.
 This will allow you to use JSX markup across your project without needing to worry about build or compile steps

 ---